JeremieLitzler/journal/docs/2022/10/compost-testing-and-final-result-charles-dowding/README.md

 ---
 title: Compost Testing and Final Result, by Charles Dowding
-description: "I wrote the following notes watching the video published on Charles Dowding's channel"
+description: "Charles had come to an end with his compost comparaison.
+Let's look at the results and the conclusion to draw from it."
 date: 2022-10-23
 heroImage: '/images/2022-10-23-compost-testing-and-final-result-charles-dowding-hero.jpg'
 heroAlt: A shovel in a heap of compost
 prev:
   text: "See all my notes from Charles Dowding's vlogs"
-  link: ../../tag/charles-dowding/
+  link: ../../../tag/charles-dowding/
 next:
   text: 'Growth differences in three strips of different soil treatment, year five'
-  link: ../2022-11-03-year-5-in-3-strips-in-different-soil--charles-dowding/
+  link: ../../../posts/2022-11-03-year-5-in-3-strips-in-different-soil--charles-dowding/
 #head:
 #  - [
 #      meta,